 Florence is a safe place to walk around at night provided you use common sense and stay in well-traveled, well-lit places.
 Just steer clear of any dark alleys and the Santa Maria Novella area and you should be just fine.

 Florence 3-Day Itinerary Conclusion

-Florence is a dream destination for any travel lover and doesn’t matter if you love art, history, incredible food, or meeting friendly people, Florence offers it all, and exploring Florence for 3 days itinerary is a great length of time.
+Kind of like Rome, Florence is a dream destination for any travel lover.
+So, it doesn’t matter if you love art, history, incredible food, or meeting friendly people, Florence offers it all, and exploring Florence for 3 day itinerary is a great length of time.